jjaruna/autoTranscriptGUI/README.md

 ## 🧩 Requirements

-- Python 3.8+
+- Python
 - NVIDIA GPU with CUDA (recommended)
-- PyTorch with CUDA
+- Visual C++ Redistributable 14

-## Requirements for Releases
+## Installation for Releases

- - The rar file contains everything you need to get started without having to install anything.
+ - Extract the .rar file.
+ - Go to the app folder.
+ - At the top of the path bar, type cmd.
+ - In the console, type: pip install -r requirements.txt.
+ - Go back to the .bat file and run it.
 ---

 ## 📦 Installation